jwahidin/BootCamp2019Apr/ObserveMCMComponent.md

 # Studying MCM components
 Login to the environment.
 Replace the IP address to the correct version for your environment.

+Note: You need to work on the 2 clusters (ie. have 2 terminal windows and login to 2 different clusters):

+Start by login to the cluster.

 ```
 [root@icp2m1 ~]# cloudctl login -a https://172.16.254.203:8443 -u admin -n kube-system --skip-ssl-validation